Paragon Corpoation PostGIS Spatial Database Engine OSGeo.org The Open Source Geospatial Foundation UMN Mapserver Boston Geographic Information Systems

 .
 If it is below, you will still be able to connect locally without a password but non-local connections will need a valid username and password.

-• Note: - The newer versions of PgAdmin III (1.4 something on) allow editing Postgresql.conf and pg_hba.conf using the PgAdmin III tool.
+Note: - PgAdmin allows editing Postgresql.conf and pg_hba.conf using the PgAdmin tool.
 These are accessible from Tools->Server Configuration and provide a fairly nice table editor to work with.
-This feature is only available if you have installed the adminpack.sql (this is located in C:\Program FIles\PostgreSQL\8.x\share\contrib) (Admin Pack) in the postgres database.
+This feature is only available if you have installed the adminpack.sql (this is located in C:\Program Files\PostgreSQL\9.x\share\contrib) (Admin Pack) in the postgres database .

-• Now for the fun part - Create your database.
+3. Now for the fun part - Create your database.
 Call it gisdb or whatever you want.
-In newer versions of PostgreSQL, if you chose PostGIS in the first part, there is a template database called template_postgis.
-Chose this as a template.

 Loading GIS Data Into the Database